veleita/42Madrid-push_swap/docs/README.md

 - ra / rotate a  -  shift up all elements of stack a by 1.
 The first element becomes the last.
 - rb / rotate a  -  shift up all elements of stack b by 1.
 The first element becomes the last.
 - rr  -  ra and rb at the same time.
 - rra / reverse rotate a  - shift up all elements of stack a by 1.
-The first element becomes the last.
+The last element becomes the first.
 - rrb / reverse rotate b  - shift up all elements of stack b by 1.
-The first element becomes the last.
+The last element becomes the first.
 - rrr  -  rra and rrb at the same time.

 ---